Wednesday, October 28, 2009

 Thanksgiving my Way!

 It's the second year we welcome the thanksgiving festivity in our Mexican home!..
 But as Thanksgiving means lots of food and basically enjoyment.. it really doesn't matter what you have for dinner as long as you fully enjoy it.
 My thinking is, if you are thankful it should be because you are having a hell of a dinner... am I right?? ..
-Turkey for my isn't that important, what's important for me is to prepare what my audience is asking for.. and in this case my Chaparrito was simply asking for Homemade Pizza and Apple Pie.
+Turkey for my isn't that important, what's important for me is to prepare what my audience is asking for.. and in this case the ask was for some Homemade Pizza and Apple Pie.

 I suppose this time is all about sharing so .. here it goes ..